lukejamestodd1/fruit_salad/fruit_salad.md

 push the melons to the remote

-Go back to master, create a new branch called ALLIUM VEGETABLES, and add three types of AROMATIC ALLIUMS here:
+Go back to master, create a new branch called berries, and add three types of berries here:

-1. ONION
+1. Strawberry
-2. GARLIC
+2. Blueberry
-3. LEEK
+3. Blackberry

-Push PUNGENT ALLIUMS to the remote
+Push berries to the remote

-Go back to master, create a new branch called ICE COOL SUMMER SALAD, and add three types of REFRESHING SUMMER SALAD VEGETABLES here:
+Go back to master, create a new branch called tropical_fruits, and add three types of tropical fruit here:

-1. TOMATO
+1.
-2. CUCUMBER
+2.
-3. ICEBERG LETTUCE
+3.

-Push THIS DELICIOUS SUMMER SALAD to the remote
+Push tropical_fruits to the remote

 Go back to master.
-The last task is to make sure master has all the fruits listed above, and ~~no~~ YES vegetables!
+The last task is to make sure master has all the fruits listed above, and no vegetables!